Vyral/base-template/_posts/2020-01-20-we-can-help-no-matter-where-youre-at-in-the-world.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Even if you’re not looking for a home in our market, we can connect you with someone who can help out.
-Here’s how.</em></p>
+*Even if you’re not looking for a home in our market, we can connect you with someone who can help out.
+Here’s how.*

 Today’s question comes from Linda, who wants to know, “Dave, can you help with out-of-area properties?”
 Wendy asked us a similar question recently, too.

 The answer is yes, we can help.
-Keller Williams Realty International allows us to have access all over the world. **No matter if you’re looking to buy or sell a home in Boise, Idaho or Frankfurt, Germany, we can pinpoint the area you’re looking in and find the top agents in those markets.** Whether it’s a residential or commercial property, we can use this strategy to help you out.
+Keller Williams Realty International allows us to have access all over the world. **No matter if you’re looking to buy or sell a home in Boise, Idaho, or Frankfurt, Germany, we can pinpoint the area you’re looking in and find the top agents in those markets.** Whether it’s a residential or commercial property, we can use this strategy to help you out.

 {% include pullquote.html %}